GoogleChrome/web.dev/src/site/content/en/learn-web-vitals/crux-and-rum-differences/index.md

 RUM solutions, however, will measure from a wider variety of browsers.
 Chromium-based browsers (Edge, Opera, and so on) will likely be similar to Chrome, unless Chrome is implementing new changes as noted in the Changelog.

 For non-Chromium browsers, the differences can be more pronounced.
-FCP, for example, is available in Safari and Firefox, but [is measured in a different way](https://blog.webpagetest.org/posts/why-first-contentful-paint-doesnt-work-as-a-cross-browser-metric/).
+[First Contentful Paint (FCP)](/fcp/), for example, is available in Safari and Firefox, but [is measured in a different way](https://blog.webpagetest.org/posts/why-first-contentful-paint-doesnt-work-as-a-cross-browser-metric/).
 This  can lead to significant variances in the times reported.
 As stated previously, if you are wanting to compare RUM to CrUX, it is best to filter on just Chrome users to allow for a like-for-like comparison.

 #### Metrics timing